pindell-matt/binary-search-tree/README.md

 ### `min`

-Similarly, the min method can be used to return a hash containing the info of the lowest-ranked film.
+Similarly, the min method can be used to return a hash containing the title and score of the lowest-ranked film.

 ```ruby
 tree.min